icon

 Prepare for Rebuttals

 Still, be aware that there may be different people in the audience.
 The main point of persuasive speaking is to convince people of your ideas.
-Be prepared for rebuttals and that they might attack you.
+Be prepared for rebuttals and for the possibility that they might attack you.
 Extensively research opposing points of view to prove yours.
 You may manage any objections with elegance by being prepared and polite, reaffirming the strength of your argument.

 Use Simple Statistics